Our most vulnerable students are at the highest risk of falling behind in their studies as education continues to adapt to COVID-19 challenges.

 We wish you and your family good health and safety.

-One of our biggest concerns is digital equity for our at-risk students.
-Our most vulnerable students are in jeopardy of falling behind in their studies because of a lack of technology and Wi-Fi preventing them from accessing their learning platforms.
+Closing the Digital Divide for our highest needs students has been a top priority for HEF, since inequities first surfaced during the pandemic.
+Our most vulnerable students are in jeopardy of falling further behind in their studies because of a lack of technology and Wi-Fi preventing them from connecting with their teachers and accessing their learning platforms.

-Hillsborough Education Foundation is concerned about our most vulnerable students, some who are already struggling with reading and now have less access to books than before this pandemic.
-That’s why Hillsborough Education Foundation is partnering with the Tampa Bay Chamber, Hillsborough Schools and Scholastic to launch a special edition of Storytime Online.
-It’s an early childhood literacy initiative that allows business and community leaders to sign up to read a book to students virtually and expands on the Storytime Online initiative developed by Hillsborough County School Board Member Dr. Stacy Hahn in 2019.
+Hillsborough Education Foundation is concerned about our students, some who are already struggling with reading, now have less access to books than before this pandemic.
+That’s why Hillsborough Education Foundation partnered with the Tampa Bay Chamber, Hillsborough Schools and Scholastic for a special edition of Storytime Online.
+Business and community leaders signed up to read a book to students virtually as part of the early childhood literacy initiative.
+It expanded on the Storytime Online program developed by Hillsborough County School Board Vice Chair and HEF Board Member Dr. Stacy Hahn in 2019.

 Though we are saddened that the Class of 2021 has not experienced the senior year they imagined or deserved, we are pleased to support their dreams of pursuing higher education after graduation with our cash scholarships from Hillsborough Education Foundation.
 Senior Scholarship recipients will be announced this spring.